A Quick Overview of The Karaoke Business

 For other public venues such as county fairs, street fairs, malls, etc., you should consult with the organizer about “per event” licensing issues.

 Also, learning local laws and regulations is helpful if you are serving liquor.
-You will need to apply for permits and licenses then, not just for your KTV bar/lounge, but also for the liquor and alcoholic beverages you plan to sell.
+You will need to apply for permits and licenses, not just for your KTV bar/lounge, but also for the alcoholic beverages you plan to sell.

 Copyright law is primarily federal law; however, state-law governed contractual agreements can also affect copyrights.
 A must-read guide to licensing and copyrights is located at Burning Karaoke CD+G’s Or Computer Karaoke.

 Approximate Minimum Startup Cost:

 The average startup cost may vary from a couple of hundred dollars if you already have a lot of the equipment to thousands of dollars if you want new, top-of-the-line equipment.
 You can start off small and expand your music collection and equipment as you grow.

 On average, it could take about $5,000 initial startup funds to start a first-class operation.